CurtisSchneider1/mtgPriceAnalysis/README.md

 ## Features
 This project makes it easy to:
 * See which cards, sets, types, rarities, and release years hold the most consumer value.
-* Determine how to get the best value when purchasing singles.
+* Determine how to get the best value when purchasing singles across multiple eCommerce websites.
 * Visualize secondary MTG market value compared to Pokemon.
 * Run sqlite3 queries to uncover additional insights as desired.